amywix/medication-app/README.md

 A Spring Boot + Android powered backend for managing medication, adherence tracking, reminders, and AI-powered safety alerts for clients and carers in a disability support setting.

 ---
+Current App Functionality Summary
+The MediTimeApplication is a Spring Boot console application that supports role-based access:
+Role Selection
+When the app launches, users are prompted to select:
+•	1.
+Manager
+•	2.
+Carer
+•	3.
+Exit
+Manager Role
+Currently supports full client management:
+•	Add Client: Name, DOB, and contact info
+•	List Clients: Display all clients in the database
+•	Update Client: Modify client details by ID
+•	Delete Client: Remove client from the database
+•	Back: Return to main role selection
+Carer Role
+Placeholder for now – but will include:
+•	View assigned clients
+•	View medication schedule
+•	Mark medication as Given/Skipped
+•	Upload incident notes
+•	Get AI-generated reminders

 ## 📁 Project Structure